andreban/flyby-results-explorer/memory-bank/progress.md

 ## What's Left to Build

+- **Smart Filters UI:** Implement the user interface for the new Smart Filters feature.
 - **UI/UX Refinements:** Continue to improve the visual design and user experience of the flight results page.
 - **Component Refactoring:** Refactor components for better reusability and maintainability.
 - **Testing:** Implement unit and component tests to ensure the application is working as expected.